arif-md/rap-backend/docs/KEYCLOAK-LOCAL-SETUP.md

 LOGGING_LEVEL_BACKEND=DEBUG
 ```

-**Important**: Replace `OIDC_CLIENT_SECRET` with the actual secret from Step 4.4.
+**Note**: With PKCE authentication, you don't need `OIDC_CLIENT_SECRET`.
+The backend automatically generates code verifiers for each authentication request.

 ### 8.2 Verify application.properties (already configured)

-The backend's `src/main/resources/application.properties` should already have OIDC configuration.
+The backend's `src/main/resources/application.properties` should already have OIDC configuration with PKCE enabled.

 **Note**: The backend uses `application.properties` (not `.yml`).
 OIDC settings are configured via environment variables in `.env` and `docker-compose.yml`:

-- `OIDC_PROVIDER_ISSUER_URI` - Keycloak issuer URL
+- `OIDC_PROVIDER_ISSUER_URI` - Keycloak issuer URL (optional, if using explicit endpoints)
 - `OIDC_CLIENT_ID` - Client identifier
-- `OIDC_CLIENT_SECRET` - Client secret from Keycloak
+- **NO CLIENT SECRET NEEDED** - PKCE uses dynamically generated code verifiers
 - `FRONTEND_URL` - Allowed callback origin

-The Spring Boot application reads these environment variables at startup.
+The Spring Boot application reads these environment variables at startup and automatically uses PKCE when `client-authentication-method=none` is configured.

 ## Step 9: Restart the Backend

-Since you updated the `.env` file with the client secret, restart the backend to apply changes:
+Since you updated the configuration, restart the backend to apply changes:

 ### Using PowerShell dev.ps1